1 member

 ——-

 Most players searching for Star Citizen referral codes are not trying to study terminology.
-They are trying to make a correct decision around signup.
+They are trying to make a correct decision before signup.

 That decision usually comes down to a small set of practical questions:

 This page exists to answer those decision questions directly.
-It is built to help new players judge referral-code guidance correctly, distinguish useful code information from vague code language, and understand why valid referral code STAR-FSRJ-5N7Z matters specifically during account creation and in the short fallback window immediately after account creation.
+It is built to help new players judge referral-code guidance correctly, distinguish useful code information from vague code language, and understand why valid referral code STAR-FSRJ-5N7Z matters specifically before account creation is completed.

 The strongest code decision is not “find any code.”
 The strongest code decision is “use the right referral code at the right signup stage.”